swopnilll/swopnilll/README.md

 ## 💼 Professional Experience

 ### Software Engineer | **Ozdocs Group of Companies**, Sydney
-*March 2024 – Present*
+*March 2024 – March 2025*
 - Transformed legacy ASP.NET Web Forms applications into a microservices architecture with React and .NET.
-- Contributed to the Oil Commander SaaS platform, supporting over 10,000 users worldwide.
+- Contributed to the Oil Commander SaaS platform, supporting over 10,000 users worldwide with millions of data.
 - Developed REST APIs and background processing services, containerizing applications with Docker on AWS.

 ### Software Engineer | **Leapfrog Technology**, Seattle, WA